Semantics meets attractiveness: Choice by salience: Choice by salience

 \section{Choice by salience}

-Our approach to bounded rationality uses salience to encode semantics, and multiple rationales to encode attractiveness.
-In this section we describe the general model, which explains any observed behavior and allows to detect moody choice behavior.
-In Section~\ref{SECTION:restricted_model}, we shall derive a testable model of choice by imposing constraints on salience.
+Here we describe the general model of choice by salience, which explains any observed behavior and allows to detect moody choice behavior.
+In Section~\ref{SECTION:restricted_model}, we shall derive a testable model of choice by imposing rational constraints on salience.